nahharris/ph-actors-tcc/monografia/scratches/actor-model/Known implementations.md

-Lots of prior art was done regarding implementation of the Actor Model for creation of distributed systems.
-There are really big libraries and frameworks such as Akka (Java) and Orleans (C#) that bring support to many languages.
-But the most famous implementation is the Elixir programming language.
+Substantial prior work exists regarding implementations of the Actor Model for creating distributed systems.
+Major libraries and frameworks such as Akka (Java) and Orleans (C#) provide Actor Model support across multiple languages.
+However, the most prominent and successful implementation is the Elixir programming language.

-In the 80s, the Swedish company Ericsson was experimenting with functional programming languages to develop solutions for telecommunication when they came up with Erlang.
-The focus of Erlang was concurrency, distribution and fault tolerance by leveraging the Actor Model at language level.
-BEAM, the abstract machine (by the time the term "virtual machine" was not applied to that domain) that was the runtime for Erlang programs was the biggest acomplishment of the Ericsson.
-On the otherhand, Erlang's syntax was considered complicated which became a barrier to enable larger adoption of the language.
+In the 1980s, Swedish telecommunications company Ericsson experimented with functional programming languages to address telecommunications challenges, ultimately developing Erlang.
+Erlang focused on concurrency, distribution, and fault tolerance by implementing the Actor Model at the language level.
+BEAM, the abstract machine that served as the runtime for Erlang programs, represented Ericsson's greatest achievement in this domain.
+(At the time, the term "virtual machine" was not yet applied to such systems.)
+However, Erlang's syntax was considered complex, creating a barrier to broader adoption.

-In the early 2010s, José Valim was working on creating solutions for distributed systems.
-The exact same problems Ericsson solved 30 years ago.
-Once he found out about the work done with Erlang and BEAM noticed good solutions, but that wera just too hard to use.
-The Elixir programming language was then born, combining the power and flexibility of BEAM and the Actor Model with a much more simple and approachable Ruby-like syntax.
+In the early 2010s, José Valim was developing solutions for distributed systems, the same challenges Ericsson had addressed three decades earlier.
+Upon discovering Erlang and BEAM, he recognized their effectiveness but found them difficult to use.
+This led to the creation of Elixir, which combined BEAM's power and the Actor Model's flexibility with a more accessible syntax inspired by Ruby.

-Unlike library implementations that bring support to the Actor Model, Elixir has the Actor Model as the default approach for developing software.
-It does that by providing native support to features such as green-threads, fault tolerance and remote inter-process communication.
-These were the differentials that made Elixir the main platform for the Actor Model.
+Unlike library-based implementations that add Actor Model support to existing languages, Elixir makes the Actor Model the default development paradigm.
+It achieves this through native support for green threads, fault tolerance, and remote inter-process communication—differentiators that established Elixir as the leading Actor Model platform.

-This young dynamic language is gaining more attention year over year, and it is already considered the second most admired and loved programming language in the world for the past 3 years according to Stack Overflow Developer Survey.
-Because of that, Elixir will be used in this work as the reference implementation and state of art for the Actor Model.
+This dynamic language continues gaining recognition, ranking as the second most admired programming language for three consecutive years in Stack Overflow's Developer Survey.
+Therefore, this work will use Elixir as the reference implementation and state-of-the-art example of the Actor Model.

 ## The Elixir Programming Language

-The Elixir programming language depends heavily on Erlang libraries and BEAM.
-That why those two will be mentioned a lot when elaborating on Elixir features.
+Elixir's design philosophy fundamentally differs from object-oriented languages.
+Instead of classes instantiated into objects, Elixir uses modules that are spawned as actors by design.
+This approach makes the Actor Model not just a pattern but the core paradigm of the language.

-The actors are represented by Erlang processes (from now on, referred to only as processes) that are created through the `spawn` function.
-This function receives as parameters: a module, the name of a function from that module, and the list of arguments to be passed to the function.
-The `spawn` function will invoke the indicated function in a new process and return the PID of that process that can be used as it's address.
-The functions `send` and `receive` will permit message exchange between different actors.
+The actors in Elixir are represented by Erlang processes (hereafter referred to simply as processes).
+These lightweight processes are created using the `spawn` function, which takes three parameters: a module, a function name from that module, and a list of arguments.
+When called, spawn executes the specified function in a new process and returns a Process Identifier (PID) that serves as the actor's address.

+Communication between actors happens through message passing using two primary functions: send for dispatching messages to a process via its PID, and receive for handling incoming messages within a process.
+This message-passing mechanism forms the foundation of Elixir's concurrent and distributed capabilities.

+Since Elixir builds extensively on Erlang's ecosystem and runs on the BEAM virtual machine, references to both Erlang and BEAM will appear frequently throughout this discussion of Elixir's features and capabilities.

 ### Elixir Basics